This Is How To Know That A Calico Cat Is Female

 The Reason For The Mosaic Pattern

-The female’s two X chromosome for sure carry some redundant genetic information.
-So, the big Creator, or whoever responsible for every living organism, created an unbelievable and efficient way sorting out which genes will be responsible for the kitten’s phenotype, or physical spruce up.
+The female’s two X chromosome for sure carries some redundant genetic information.
+So, the big Creator, or whoever responsible for every living organism, created an unbelievable and efficient way sorting out which genes will be responsible for the kitten’s phenotype or physical spruce up.
 We humans (scientists) are responsible for putting a name tag on it.
 In this case we call the process random X-inactivation.